 Upon successful completion of the lower division prerequisite courses, students may apply for admission to the upper division of the School of Nursing.
 Application for fall quarter admission is made during the preceding academic year.
-The exact date may be obtained from the School of Nursing.
+Applications for admission to the following Fall Quarter must be submitted to the School of Nursing by $March\ 15$.

 Selection for admission to the upper division of the School of Nursing is based on prior academic performance in all previous college level work attempted.
-All students seeking admission, whose lower division course work was done at Auburn University at Montgomery and students who have done course work at other accredited colleges and universities, must submit the same application materials to the School of Nursing and go through the same selection process.
+Students who have completed this course work at AUM must submit the same application and go through the same selection process as students from schools other than AUM.